fanfury-sports/contracts/contracts/oracle/osmosis/README.md

-# Mars Oracle - Osmosis
+# Fury Oracle - Osmosis

 A smart contract that provides prices denominated in `uosmo` for assets used in the protocol.